iterative/dvc.org/static/docs/user-guide/install/dev.md

 # Install Development Version

-If you want to test the latest version of DVC, before the official release, you can install it from the code on GitHub.
-In this case it is highly recommended to use [virtualenv](https://virtualenv.pypa.io/en/stable/) in order to encapsulate your testing environment, otherwise it will automatically upgrade your system's DVC version to the latest development version.
+If you would like to install the latest version of DVC, you can do the

-## Install master from GitHub
+following:

 ```dvc
 $ pip install gitpython